vcc1432/art-quiz/README.md

 # Art History Pop Quiz

 This project was bootstrapped with create-react-app.
-It is a frontend that retrieves data from a JSON file.
+It is a frontend application that retrieves data from a JSON file.

 ## Built with